networkrunt/NetworkRunt/content/post/deploying-a-spine-leaf-vxlan-dcn-using-aruba-fabric-composer/index.md

 ![](screenshot-at-jul-18-16-14-42.png "Underlay Routing Options")

 I will keep the default OSPF timers but I will enable BFD to help detect a failure.
-An authentication key will be used for authentication and I have used VLAN 10 for the transit VLAN.
+An authentication key will be used and I have assigned VLAN 10 for the transit VLAN.

 ![](screenshot-at-jul-18-16-16-17.png "OSPF Options")

 ![](screenshot-at-jul-18-16-16-44.png "OSPF Options Continued")

-I will allow the advertisement of router LSAs.
+Next, I will use the default advertisement options.

 ![](screenshot-at-jul-18-16-17-09.png "LSA Options")

-Review the configuration one last time to ensure everything is correct and hit apply to deploy the config.<!--EndFragment.
+Review the configuration one last time to ensure everything is correct and hit apply to deploy the config.

 ![](screenshot-at-jul-18-16-17-44.png "OSPF Summary")